Double-baked cheese soufflés

 Butter 9 ramekin dishes.

-Now grate 120g of your cheese and then separate your egg yolks from the whites.
-Top tip - I separate each egg individually over a small bowl and then transfer the egg white into the mixer bowl.
-I do this so that should any of the egg yolks break you only ruin 1 egg, not all 4.
+Separate your egg yolks from the whites.
+Top tip - I separate each egg individually over a small bowl and then transfer to larger bowls.
+I do this so that should any of the egg yolks break into the white you only ruin 1 egg, not all 4.

-Make your roux by melting your butter in a saucepan, add your flour and cook for 1 min constantly stirring with a whisk.
-Gradually add your milk, straining it as you go to remove the onion etc. Once all of the milk is added bring to the boil, reduce the heat and cook for 5-10 to thicken.
+Make your roux by melting your butter in a saucepan, add your flour and cook for 1 minute constantly stirring with a wooden spoon.
+Strain the milk into a jug and throw away the onion.
+Gradually add your milk, stirring constantly as you go, making sure you get into the corners and all over the bottom to stop it catching anywhere.
+Once all of the milk is added bring to the boil, reduce the heat to medium (you do not want it bubbling) and cook for 5-10 minutes until thick and glossy.

-Take off of the heat and add the mustard and the grated cheese and stir until the cheese has all melted.
-Taste for seasoning, adjust and then add your egg yolks and thoroughly stir.
+Take the sauce off of the heat and add the mustard and ¾ of the cheese and stir until the cheese has all melted.
+Taste for seasoning, adjusting where necessary.
+Add the egg yolks and thoroughly stir through, ensuring you get into the corners.
+Put to one side.

-Meanwhile whisk your egg whites to stiff peaks.
+Whisk your egg whites to stiff peaks.
 Now what you really need here is a dishing spoon as it is easier to cut and mix the egg whites in without losing the volume.
-Take one spoonful of the egg whites and mix in - this spoonful does not have to be carefully folded, this is just to slacken the mix a little.
-Once this is mixed in, add the rest of the egg whites and you want to carefully cut and fold them in.
+Take one spoonful of the egg whites and thoroughly mix it through.
+This spoonful does not have to be carefully folded, this is just to slacken the mix a little and make the sauce more ready to receive the rest of the egg whites.
+Once this is mixed in, add the rest of the egg whites and you want to do is carefully cut and fold them in.
 So scrape the large spoon around the edge of the bowl and ‘cut’ through the middle.
 Quarter turn the bowl and do the same.
-You want to incorporate the egg whites without knocking the air out as it keeps the soufflés light and fluffy and will ensure a rise.
+You want to incorporate the egg whites without knocking the air out as it keeps the soufflés light and fluffy and will ensure a rise so keep going with your scraping round the edge, cutting and turning until there are no large white lumps of egg whites remaining.

 Boil a full kettle.